Auditions for Fall 2019: Sunday, September 8, 2019.

 Repertoire is selected to challenge the members on a number of levels.
 Pieces by leading composers for young band are selected for rehearsal and performance.

 Rehearsals are quite rigorous, fast-paced, and enjoyable.
-Discussion about the pieces of music and their historical context are central to the preparation process.
 The coordinator, conductors, and staff help the members recognize and identify multiple approaches to practicing the music.
 Each rehearsal, students sit side-by-side with university musicians who guide students on their instruments and technique.

 Rehearsals are held in Room 170 of the Fred Fox School of Music and performances are in Crowder Hall, giving students a feel for the university setting and an opportunity to play in the performance home of the University Wind Ensemble and the University Orchestra.